MCECorpus/MCEC-DeID/docs/MCEC-specific-tags.md

 (2) Maintained by an educational agency or institution or by a party acting for the agency or institution.
 [...]" ([34 CFR § 99.3.](https://studentprivacy.ed.gov/node/548/#0.1_se34.1.99_13))

-Some exaples of educational records can be found [here](https://studentprivacy.ed.gov/faq/what-education-record#:~:text=These%20records%20include%20but%20are,)%2C%20and%20student%20discipline%20files.).
+Some examples of educational records can be found in the FERPA website [here](https://studentprivacy.ed.gov/faq/what-education-record) and in the University of Arizona Office of the Registrar website [here](https://www.registrar.arizona.edu/personal-information/family-educational-rights-and-privacy-act-1974-ferpa?topic=ferpa),

 There are a few exceptions to what a protected educational record is.
 These exceptions include "[r]ecords that are kept in the sole possession of the maker", "[g]rades on peer-graded papers before they are collected and recorded by a teacher", among others.
 For more information, please consult the online documentation [here](https://studentprivacy.ed.gov/node/548/#0.1_se34.1.99_13).